tigoe/DMX-Examples/dmx-intro.md

 _Figure 4.
 ADJ DotZ LED PAR._

 **Gallery-style lights** like the [Rosco Miro Cube](https://us.rosco.com/en/product/miro-cube-4c) (Figure 5).
 These are small fixtures which give a broad, soft-edged light.
-They are good for gallery work.
+They are good for gallery or architectural work.
+They tend to be less intense than PARs, and smaller.

 ![Figure 5.
 Rosco Miro Cube light.](img/miro-cube.png)